AFS-lab/Kazachenka-Bertozzi-et-al-2018/README.md

 biological replicates.
 Analysis of methylation variation was done separately for 5’ and 3’ ends.

 #*_d150_modified.csv - methylation data for screened IAPs

-#iap_merge_d150.sorted.bed - IAP coordinatesfor ME screen
+#iap_merge_d150.sorted.bed - IAP coordinates for ME screen